Herbie Hancock

 In 2001, Hancock recorded Future2Future, which reunited Hancock with Laswell and featured doses of electronica as well as turntablist Rob Swift of the X-Ecutioners.
 Hancock later toured with the band, and released a concert DVD with a different lineup, which also included the "Rockit" music video.
 Also in 2001 Hancock partnered with Brecker and Roy Hargrove to record a live concert album saluting Davis and John Coltrane, Directions in Music: Live at Massey Hall, recorded live in Toronto.
 The threesome toured to support the album, and toured on-and-off through 2005.

-Hancock performing in concert, 2006
+Hancock performing at the Tollwood Festival in Munich, Germany, July 2006

 In 2006, Sony BMG Music Entertainment (which bought out Hancock's old label, Columbia Records) released the two-disc retrospective The Essential Herbie Hancock.
 This set was the first compilation of his work at Warner Bros., Blue Note, Columbia and Verve/Polygram.
 This became Hancock's second major compilation of work since the 2002 Columbia-only The Herbie Hancock Box, which was released at first in a plastic 4 × 4 cube then re-released in 2004 in a long box set.
 Also in 2006, Hancock recorded a new song with Josh Groban and Eric Mouquet (co-founder of Deep Forest), "Machine", which featured on Groban's album Awake.
 Hancock also recorded and improvised with guitarist Loueke on Loueke's 1996 debut album Virgin Forest, on the ObliqSound label, resulting in two improvisational tracks – "Le Réveil des agneaux (The Awakening of the Lambs)" and "La Poursuite du lion (The Lion's Pursuit)".

-Hancock, a longtime associate and friend of Joni Mitchell, released a 2007 album, River: The Joni Letters, that paid tribute to her work, with Norah Jones, Tina Turner and Corinne Bailey Rae adding vocals to the album.[33]
+Hancock, a longtime associate and friend of Joni Mitchell, released a 2007 album, River: The Joni Letters, that paid tribute to her work, with Norah Jones, Tina Turner, and Corinne Bailey Rae adding vocals to the album.[33]
 Leonard Cohen contributed a spoken piece set to Hancock's piano.
 Mitchell herself also made an appearance.
 The album was released on September 25, 2007, simultaneously with the release of Mitchell's album Shine.[34]
 River won the 2008 Album of the Year Grammy Award.
 The album also won a Grammy for Best Contemporary Jazz Album, and the song "Both Sides Now" was nominated for Best Instrumental Jazz Solo, which made it only the second time in history that a jazz album won those two Grammy Awards.

+On June 14, 2008, Hancock performed with others at Rhythm on the Vine at the South Coast Winery in Temecula, California for Shriners Hospitals for Children.
+The event raised $515,000 for Shriners Hospital.[35]
 On January 18, 2009, Hancock performed at the We Are One concert, marking the start of inaugural celebrations for American President Barack Obama.[36]
 Hancock also performed Rhapsody in Blue at the 2009 Classical BRIT Awards with classical pianist Lang Lang.
 Hancock was named as the Los Angeles Philharmonic's creative chair for jazz for 2010–12.[37]

 2010 to present

-On June 5, 2010, Hancock received an Alumni Award from his alma mater Grinnell College.[38]
+In June 2010, Hancock released The Imagine Project.
+On June 5, 2010, he received an Alumni Award from his alma mater Grinnell College.[38]
 On July 22, 2011, at a ceremony in Paris, he was named UNESCO Goodwill Ambassador for the promotion of Intercultural Dialogue.
 In 2013, Hancock joined the University of California, Los Angeles faculty as a professor in the UCLA music department teaching jazz music.[39]

+In a June 2010 interview with Michael Gallant of Keyboard magazine, Hancock talks about his Fazioli giving him inspiration to do things.[40]
 On December 8, 2013, Hancock was given the Kennedy Center Honors Award for achievement in the performing arts.
-Terence Blanchard was the musical director and arranged Hancock compositions for performances with artists like Wayne Shorter, Joshua Redman, Vinnie Colaiuta, Lionel Loueke and Aaron Parks.
+Terence Blanchard was the musical director and arranged Hancock compositions for performances with artists like Wayne Shorter, Joshua Redman, Vinnie Colaiuta, Lionel Loueke, and Aaron Parks.
 Snoop Dogg performed a mash-up of the US3 arrangement of Hancock's "Cantaloupe Island" and his own "Gin and Juice".
 Mixmaster Mike from the Beastie Boys was featured on a rendition of Hancock's "Rockit".

-Hancock was the 2014 Charles Eliot Norton Professor of Poetry at Harvard University.
+Hancock appeared on the album You're Dead! by Flying Lotus, released in October 2014.
+He was the 2014 Charles Eliot Norton Professor of Poetry at Harvard University.
 Holders of the chair deliver a series of six lectures on poetry, "The Norton Lectures", poetry being "interpreted in the broadest sense, including all poetic expression in language, music, or fine arts".
-Previous Norton lecturers include musicians Leonard Bernstein, Igor Stravinsky and John Cage.
+Previous Norton lecturers include musicians Leonard Bernstein, Igor Stravinsky, and John Cage.
 Hancock's theme is "The Ethics of Jazz".[41]

 Personal life

 Hancock has been married to Gigi Hancock (née Meixner) since 1968[1] and the couple have a daughter.
-In a 2019 interview, Hancock said: "Gigi is very compassionate.
+In a 2019 interview, Herbie said: "Gigi is very compassionate.
 She really cares about other people.
 She spends most of her time helping her friends.
 She has a big heart.
 At the same time she won't let you get away with anything.
 If you try to sneak something past her, she'll call you on it in a second.
 She got me into the pop art scene in New York in the 1960s and I introduced her to my jazz world".[49]

-In his memoir "Possibilities", written with Lisa Dickey and published in 2014, Hancock revealed he previously battled an addiction to crack cocaine in the 1990s and that his wife and daughter helped him get sober: "This was an intervention, and I was so embarrassed, but there was another feeling creeping in, too: relief.
+In his memoir "Possibilities", written with Lisa Dickey and published in 2014, Herbie Hancock revealed he previously battled an addiction to crack cocaine in the 1990s and that his wife and daughter helped him get sober: "This was an intervention, and I was so embarrassed, but there was another feeling creeping in, too: relief.
 I had been struggling with this habit, and this secret, for so long.
 I looked at my daughter and sobbed, wondering how I had gotten to this place but thankful that it was finally going to end".[51]
+Since 1972, Hancock has practiced Nichiren Buddhism as a member of the Buddhist association Soka Gakkai International.[52][53][54]
+As part of Hancock's spiritual practice, he recites the Buddhist chant Nam Myoho Renge Kyo each day.[55]
+In 2013, Hancock's dialogue with musician Wayne Shorter and Soka Gakkai International president Daisaku Ikeda on jazz, Buddhism and life was published in Japanese and English,[54] then in French.[56]

 In 2014, Hancock delivered a lecture at Harvard University titled "Buddhism and Creativity" as part of his Norton Lecture series.[57]